JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 [ws](https://github.com/websockets/ws "https://github.com/websockets/ws") is a popular WebSockets library for Node.js.

-We’ll use it to build a WebSockets server.
+We'll use it to build a WebSockets server.
 It can also be used to implement a client, and use WebSockets to communicate between two backend services.

 Easily install it using: